brooth/jeta-site/mysite/home/markdown/runtime.md

 `Master` - is java type which uses an annotation and being processed by `Jeta`.
 For each master, Jeta generates the `Metacode` class.
 It is located in the same package as its master and has a name as &lt;master name&gt; + "_Metacode".

 ### Metasitory
 `Metasitory` is a short for `Meta Code Repository`.
 It holds the required information about generated code.
-During the annotation processing, `Metasitory Writer` is creating a meta storage.
+During the annotation processing, `Metasitory Writer` creates a meta storage.
 This storage contains the information about the masters, their metacodes and annotations they use.

 Currenlty `Jeta` provides `HashMapMetasitory` implementation.
 It uses `java.util.IdentityHashMap` for storing and querying the meta code.
 You can replace this implementation with any other.
 Follow to [this guide](/guide/custom-metasitory) for the complete instructions.